GabrielCastilloH/harbor/README.md

 - Fixed signup bug.
 - Actually add user info to the top right corner of chats.
 - Add pre-filled data in user settings and add name of the other person individual chats.
+- Make sure you get the matched! screen when matching
+- Only able to talk to one person at a time.

 ### In Progress 🚧

-- [ ] Make sure you get the matched! screen when matching
-- [ ] Be able to match with multiple people but only create a chat with one.
-      The other ones are matched with after you finish your current conversation (add a button for this in ProfileScreen) one at a time.
-- [ ] Implement three swipes per day limit
 - [ ] Add photo blurring preview screen
 - [ ] Implement authentication route protection
 - [ ] Setup progressive photo unblurring